Greece suspends rollout of J&J vaccine for COVID-19

-ATHENS (Reuters) -Greece has suspended a planned rollout of Johnson & Johnson’s COVID-19 vaccinations but does not expect that to impact its overall inoculation programme, authorities said on Monday.
+Greece has suspended a planned rollout of Johnson & Johnson's (JNJ.N) COVID-19 vaccinations but does not expect that to impact its overall inoculation programme, authorities said on Monday.

 Greece had been expected to start Johnson & Johnson vaccinations on Monday before questions emerged over reports of very rare blood clotting disorders associated with the use of the vaccine.